Install and configure the Gamification solution

-The Dynamics 365 - Gamification capabilities are a solution for Dynamics 365 (online), hosted on Microsoft AppSource, that you need to install before you can start using the capabilities to manage your Gamification games, KPIs, and players.
+The Dynamics 365 - Gamification capabilities are a solution for Dynamics 365 for Customer Engagement, hosted on Microsoft AppSource, that you need to install before you can start using the capabilities to manage your Gamification games, KPIs, and players.

 Gamification requires at least Dynamics CRM Online 2016 Update 1.

-Users must have a Dynamics 365 (online) license assigned to access the Gamification service.
+Users must have a Dynamics 365 for Customer Engagement license assigned to access the Gamification service.

 Users must have an up-to-date browser.
 More information: Browser requirements to enable a seamless experience in Gamification